square/square-connect-go-sdk/swagger/docs/GiftCardsApi.md

 > CreateGiftCardResponse CreateGiftCard(ctx, body)
 CreateGiftCard

 Creates a digital gift card or registers a physical (plastic) gift card.
-You must activate the gift card before  it can be used for payment.
-For more information, see  [Selling gift cards](https://developer.squareup.com/docs/gift-cards/using-gift-cards-api#selling-square-gift-cards).
+After the gift card  is created, you must call [CreateGiftCardActivity](api-endpoint:GiftCardActivities-CreateGiftCardActivity)  to activate the card with an initial balance before it can be used for payment.

 ### Required Parameters